RachaelChongqing/RachaelChongqing.github.io/README.md

 # RachaelChongqing.github.io
-Eeverything you need to know about Chongqing website
+Eeverything you need to know about living in Chongqing